section-engineering-education/engineering-education/content/articles/hilt-android-tutorial/index.md

 published: true
 url: /hilt-android-tutorial/
 title: Using Hilt Dependecy Injection Framework in Android
-description: This article will guide on how to implement Hilt in Android projects using Kotlin.
+description: This article will guide the reader on how to implement Hilt in Android projects using Kotlin.
 Hilt is a dependency injection framework that can help you save significant time.
 author: raphael-ndonga
 date: 2021-05-31T00:00:00-11:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/hilt-android-tutorial/hero.jpg
     alt: Hilt Dependency Injection Framework
 ---